 - Get a message.
 Let someone else work out the kinks.

 - Additionally, don’t forget your health care appointments.

 “True enjoyment comes from activity of the mind and exercise of the body; the two are ever united.” ―Wilhelm von Humboldt

 We are social animals.
 Social self-care focuses on skills to develop and maintain healthy relationships.

 - Write “thank you” notes.
-It used to be common practice, but they are rare.
+It used to be common practice, but today handwritten notes are rare.
 For that reason, they are more valuable than ever.
-The same for handwritten letters.
-These are even rarer and so more valuable.

 - Set a daily time budget for the use of social media.
 Social media is a magnificent tool, but it’s not a substitute for real human interaction.